Historical instruments

 Ensemble Work and Chamber Music

-Ensembles such as the Baroque Orchestra and the 17th Century Ensemble have a central function in Early Music education.
-Thus, in addition to solo activities, the focus is on chamber music as well as orchestral literature.
+Ensembles such as the Baroque Orchestra and the 17th Century Ensemble have a central role in Early Music education.
+Thus, in addition to activities as a soloist, the focus is on chamber music as well as orchestral literature.
 A broad professional competence in historical performance practice is trained, which is continuously and comprehensively developed.
 This applies equally to students of historical and modern instruments in the Early Music secondary profile.

 The 17th century ensemble (see photo) provides the forum for large ensemble works with singers and scene from the period from about 1580 to about 1700.
-Here we work in theory and practice on madrigal, canzona, mass, masque, motet, consort, song, singspiel, oratorio and opera.
+Here, we work theoretically and practically on madrigal, canzona, mass, masque, motet, consort, song, singspiel, oratorio and opera.
 A highlight every year in early summer are the mountain concerts in the pilgrimage church on the Dreifaltigkeitsberg.